STATEMENT OF POLICY

 POLICY CONCERNING CHILDREN

-1. Children under the age of 12 must be supervised by an adult.
+- Children age 12 and under must be accompanied by an adult.

 SAFETY POLICY